What you will study

 An introduction to business studies (B120), in which you’ll investigate the question ‘What is a business?’ and develop your study skills while exploring the business functions of human resource management, marketing, accounting and finance. undergraduate.qualification.pathways.Q70-5,module,B120,,1

-We recommend that you follow this module with at least one of our core 30-credit Level 1 options, selected from a wide choice of subject areas.
+You will select one of our core 30-credit Level 1 options from a variety of subject areas.
 They include: